robak86/hardwired/README.md

 const handler1 = fn.transient(async (use, req:Request) => {
    const _command = use(command);

-  _logger.log('Hello World'); // the same id will be printed as was printed in from the command return new Response('handler1 response')
+  _logger.log('Hello World'); // the same id will be printed as it was printed from the command return new Response('handler1 response')
 })